CNAG-Biomedical-Informatics/convert-pheno/README.md

 Useful recent options include:

 - `--default-vital-status` to control the fallback `subject.vitalStatus.status` in `bff2pxf`
-- `--term-audit-tsv` to write a TSV report of terminology resolution for mapping-file conversions
+- `--term-audit` to write a TSV, compressed TSV, or color-coded XLSX report of terminology resolution
 - generic `-i/-o` syntax in addition to the format-specific shortcuts
 - `--out-name key=file` to customize filenames in multi-file BFF or OMOP output